 Most high-performing students don’t get successful results from sitting back and doing nothing at university.
 Whilst last-minute cramming sessions can work at times, for most students, graduating in the classification that they want is a result of effective working habits that they have developed throughout university.
-Send My Bag have put together this blog on the common habits of high-performing students, which, when developed over time, can remove the stressful dilemma of leaving everything to the last-minute.
-These habits are based more on the idea of studying smarter, rather than harder!
+Send My Bag have put together this blog on the common habits of high-performing students, which, when developed over time, can also be a great way to deal with stress at university.
+These habits are based on the idea of studying smarter, rather than harder!

 Breaking It Up